joomla/accessibility/docs/glossary/glossary-accessibility.md

 ### Usability
  A quality attribute that assesses how easy user interfaces are to use.
 The word ' _usability_' also refers to methods for improving ease-of-use during the design process.

+### User-controllable
+Data that is intended to be accessed by users. **Note**: This does not refer to such things as Internet logs and search engine monitoring data. **Example**: Name and address fields for a user's account.
+(Athena ICT)

 ### User interface component
  A part of the content that is perceived by users as a single control for a distinct function.